 These areas should be considered last for redevelopment and be prioritized for additional housing to serve demand, along with neighborhood serving small-scale commercial/services and amenities with safe and convenient access to existing and new nearby residents, ideally within a 10-minute walk or roll at average pace.
 The city should extend services to these areas only after detailed review of the fiscal impact and connectivity.
-Low density single family residential development is discouraged.
+Low density (one unit per half-acre or less) single family residential development is discouraged.